 To make your decision easier, here are the highlights for the most widely recognized plans.

-The most popular choice for college savings is a 529 Plan.
+A popular choice for college savings is a 529 plan.
 Earnings grow tax-deferred and may be eligible for state tax deductions, there are no minimum contributions and you can make an unlimited number of tax-free withdrawals for educational expenses.